 When Indwell’s first apartment building was purchased in 2000, John organized volunteers to complete maintenance and repairs, while Siny scrubbed and cleaned to get apartments ready for tenants.

 “At times things were overwhelming,” Siny admits.
 “But the hard times are nothing.
 The Lord has blessed us in so many ways.”

 Other stories about Indwell's early days can be found HERE in our 40th Anniversary Booklet.

 Since our founding, Indwell has expanded both the range and number of housing options.
-We now provide supportive housing to over 250 tenants in southern Ontario through our programs in Hamilton and Woodstock.
+We now provide supportive housing to more than 400 households in southern Ontario through our programs in Hamilton and Woodstock.
 Our housing options range from residential care facilities with 24-hour on-site services through independent apartments with supports.
 Go HERE to learn more about specific programs within Indwell.